sramalho94/TOPxGA_Team3/README.md

 ### Pull Request Guidelines

+- All pull requests should be made to the dev branch
 - Before you open your pull request make sure:

   - Someone else besides you has reviewed your code